websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-object-data-with-react-charts.md

 1. Drag and drop the `.js` file into the upload area.

-   When uploaded to the Document Library, the file is assigned a unique WebDAV URL, which you'll use to create the Remote App.
+   When uploaded to the Document Library, the file is assigned a unique WebDAV URL, which you'll use to create the remote app.

 1. Click the *Info* icon (![Info Icon](../../../images/icon-information.png)) and select the *uploaded file*.